 ArQit recently announced that it was merging with a subsidiary of Centricus, a global investment firm, in a transaction expected to provide Arqit with up to €330 million in gross proceeds.

-The deal fully finances Arqit’s endeavours to develop state-of-the-art satellites for quantum key distribution – dubbed QKDSat – through its key provision platform.
+The deal fully finances Arqit’s endeavors to develop state-of-the-art satellites for quantum key distribution – dubbed QKDSat – through its key provision platform.

 Most of the world’s communications systems rely on public key infrastructure to establish keys that are used to encrypt communications between two distant points.
 These encryption keys are intended to ensure the confidentiality, integrity and authenticity of the information – but the infrastructure will become vulnerable to hackers using quantum computers.